-- Stack: Managed by a tool called compiler. - Memory is allocated and deallocated (freed) automatically by the compiler. - It usually only survives for a short term. - Function recursion uses that heavily. - Heap: Managed by developer directly using system libraries functions. - developer allocates and deallocates memory by writing explicit programming language statements. - It can survive a whole program if the developer forgets to deallocate it!!
+- Stack: Managed by a tool called compiler. - Memory is allocated and deallocated (freed) automatically by the compiler. - It usually only survives for a short term. - Function recursion uses that heavily. - Heap: Managed by developer directly using system libraries functions. - developer allocates and deallocates memory by writing explicit programming language statements. - It can survive after the program has stopped running if the developer forgets to deallocate it!!